 The case manager should inform the accused person about the allegation as soon as possible after consulting the LADO.
 It is extremely important that the case manager provides them with as much information as possible at that time.
 However where a strategy discussion is needed, or police or children’s social care services need to be involved, the case manager should not do that until those agencies have been consulted.

 If the allegation is not false and there is cause to suspect that a child is suffering or is likely to suffer significant harm, the LADO will immediately refer to children’s social care and ask for a strategy discussion to be convened in accordance with the Working Together to Safeguard Children 2018.
-The Lewisham Safeguarding Children’s Board Protocol for Managing Allegations is available in the staff handbook or at
+The Lewisham Safeguarding Children’s Partnership Protocol fro Managing Allegations is available on their website

 If the complaint concerns alleged abuse by the head teacher, this should be brought to the attention of the Designated Person, who will inform the Chair of Governors and the LA’s Lead Officer.

 Allegations that concern colleagues are extremely challenging to the other staff and to the school, but in spite of our commitment to colleagues, we must allow ourselves to think the unthinkable and keep an open mind to the possibility that a staff member may be implicated.